andream16/aws-sdk-go-bindings/README.md

 ## Development

 Install [dep](https://github.com/golang/dep) and run `dep ensure` inside the project's folder to get project's vendors.
 If you want to fork it or just use it in local, edit `internal/configuration/configuration.json` as you wish.
-The default `internal/configuration/configuration.json` contains endpoints to run the tests on [localstack](https://github.com/localstack/localstack).
+The default configuration contains endpoints to run the tests on [localstack](https://github.com/localstack/localstack).
 To run `Rekognition` test you need to have an AWS account and use a region where the latter is available.